Thank You (2013 film)

 Thank You is a 2013 Malayalam drama thriller film written by Arunlal Ramachandran and directed by V. K. Prakash.
 The firm stars Jayasurya, Honey Rose and Sethu and is produced by Shahul Hameed Marikar.
 Thank You was produced under the banner of Marikar Films and features music composed by Bijibal.
 The film's cinematography was led by Arvind Krishna and edited by Babu Rathnam.
-Although the film earned back its revenue from satellite rights, it did not perform well in theaters.
+Although the film earned back its revenue from satellite rights, it did not perform well in theatres.

 Plot

 The film is shown to be a reflection of the current socio-political system, based on the violence against women.
 It revolves around a person who arrives in Trivandrum city who takes a ride from place to place in an Autorickshaw.
 His name or whereabouts are not revealed, and he just travels from place to place in the auto rickshaw.
 The questions about his whereabouts form the rest of the story.